nuttapon-ku/Com-System-Lab/README.md

 # Computer System Laboratory (01204324)
+Week
-Week 1: Basic unix commands\n
+1. Basic unix commands
-Week 2: Virtualisation, Container
+2. Virtualisation, Container
-Week 3: Assembly and C
+3. Assembly and C
-Week 4: C and Python
+4. C and Python
-Week 5: Review your hardware performance with PAPI and RAPL Week 6 : Pthreads and Synchronization
+5. Review your hardware performance with PAPI and RAPL
+6. Pthreads and Synchronization